 If you are short on time, or patience, butterflying certainly isn’t necessary.
 Just spread the shelled, deveined shrimp in the bottom of the pan.
 You might need to cook it a couple minutes longer though, since they will be thicker.

-If you want the stellar presentation, be sure you find a beautiful dish to use.
+If you want the stellar presentation for your baked shrimp scampi, be sure you find a beautiful dish to use.
 I love my oval baking dish for many reasons, but presentation is definitely one of them.

 - 2 pounds extra large shrimp in the shell (15–18 per pound)